- Why study Classics at Christ's?

 Interviews

-If we select you for interviews, these usually take place in early December.
-At Christ's we continue do all of our interviews online, as we have done for the last three years.
-You can have your interviews either at home (most applicants do this) or at school (if easier).
-Those selected for interviews are normally interviewed for 35-50 minutes in total.
-At Christ’s, we usually split the time into two interviews with academics in Classics.
-Interviews will cover a range of topics based on the UCAS application and My Cambridge Application form, (for example, set-texts, wider reading, personal statement).
-If you are applying for the three-year course, one of the interviews may also ask you to translate a very short piece of Latin or, if appropriate, Greek, orally (those applying for the three-year course are normally expected to be studying an A-level or equivalent in Latin).
+If we select you for interview, these take place in early December.
+At Christ's we do all of our interviews online, and you can have them either at home (most applicants do this) or at school (if easier).
+We normally organise two interviews for our Classics candidates with academics in Classics.
+Your interviews will cover a range of topics based on your UCAS application and My Cambridge Application form, (for example, set-texts, wider reading, personal statement).

-Further, information about interviews (including two useful films) is available in the Cambridge interviews section.
+Further information about interviews (including two useful films) is available in the Cambridge interviews section.

-There are sometimes changes to assessments from year to year - any changes are confirmed by the July before you apply.
+Details of how the relevant assessment will work are given to students selected for interview by email.
+If you will not be applying this year, note that there are sometimes changes to assessments from year to year - any changes are confirmed by the July before you apply.

 Offers